 END OF OPERA

-Vicious is not only a contemporary in its structure, but also in its realization; current forms of multimedia (video projection, spatialized sound sources, and lighting effects), popular music, and audience participation are utilized to amplify the drama.
+Vicious is contemporary in its structure and presentation: current forms of multimedia (video projection, spatialized sound sources, and lighting effects), popular music, and audience participation are utilized to amplify the drama.
 Chamber by design, yet symphonic in scope, this opera is meant to accommodate the restraints and expectations of both collegiate productions as well as regional opera houses.
 Vicious is in its final editorial phase and further workshops are anticipated.